 If you find an excellent Travel Agent you trust, then stick with them.
 Someone who has an understanding of your preferences is invaluable.

 Sometimes flying indirectly can save you a lot of money.
-It may seem like a roundabout way of doing things but can be worth it.
+It may seem like a roundabout way of doing things, but it can be worth it.

 The Travel Agent provided a quote.
-I had been told by a work colleague to check out Finnair (who is now part of the OneWorld Alliance, but I don’t think it was then).
+A work colleague had told me to check out Finnair (who is now part of the OneWorld Alliance, but I don’t think it was then).

 The overall cost of the tickets was $4000 cheaper than the original quote — the only catch was we had a five-hour layover in Helsinki on our way from New York to London.

 Was the five-hour layover worth it?
 Absolutely!
 Had there been more money in our budget, I would have planned a stay in Helsinki.

 The moral of the story is to check out all your options yourself.
 Then you ask a Travel Agent to book it for you.
 Paragraph